SantoriniDave.com

 • Fira-Oia Walking Tour – The hike from Fira to Oia is incredible and this tour makes it even better.
 (3 to 5 hours)

-• Santorini Food & Walking Tour – Start in Firostefani and walk downhill to Fira with at least 7 stops for street food, local beer, wine, raki, Santorini cheeses, cold cuts, olive oil, bakery treats and traditional sweets.
+• Fira: Guided Foodie Walking Tour with Tastings – Start in Firostefani and walk downhill to Fira with at least 7 stops for street food, local beer, wine, raki, Santorini cheeses, cold cuts, olive oil, bakery treats and traditional sweets.
 (4 hours)

 The Fira to Oia Hike

-• The Fira-Oia Hike is the single best thing to do in Santorini – with a Santorini boat tour being a close second.
-The hike takes you along the caldera cliff and through the villages of Fira, Firostefani, Imerovigli, and Oia.
+• Best Activity: The Fira-Oia Hike is the single best thing to do in Santorini.
+It takes you along the caldera cliff and through the villages of Fira, Firostefani, Imerovigli, and Oia.

-• The hiking trail from Fira to Oia is just under 10.5km (6.5 miles).
-Part of the path is similar to a sidewalk, parts are cobblestone, and parts are a dirt path.
+• Distance: The trail is just under 10.5km (6.5 miles).
+Surfaces vary between pavement, cobblestone, and dirt paths.
 There is a good climb in both directions.

-• Elevation along the route: Oia 130 meters; Imerovigli 350 meters (the highest point on the hike); Fira 270 meters.
-These elevations are a little deceiving.
-The climb from Oia to Imerovigli is long and gradual so you don’t notice it as much.
+• Elevation: Oia is at 130 meters; Fira is at 270 meters; Imerovigli is the high point at 350 meters.
+The climb from Oia to Imerovigli is long and gradual.
 The climb from Fira to Imerovigli is short and steep.

-• In summer, start early.
-It gets hot by 11am.
+• Timing: In summer, start early.
+It gets very hot by 11am.

 Hiking path from Fira to Oia.